-353 Beacon was designed and built ca. 1870 by Frederick B. Pope, for speculative sale, one of a symmetrical pair of houses.
+353 Beacon was designed and built in 1869-1870 by Frederick B. Pope, for speculative sale, one of a symmetrical pair of houses.
 At about the same time, he also designed and built a third house at 351 Beacon.

 Click here for an index to the deeds for 353 Beacon, and click here for further information about the land between the south side of Beacon and Alley 416, from Fairfield to Gloucester.